cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 often called the verification conditions (VCs).
 Essentially, the task of formal verification is to prove that the VCs hold.

+In SMT-based program verification, the solver takes as input the VCs and search for proofs.
 As you might have gathered from the previous example, the SMT solver can reason about pretty complex logical statements.
-Hence, a natural resort to prove the VCs is through an SMT solver.
-In this way, the solver enables a high degree of automation, allowing the developer to skip many tedious proof steps.
-This methodology has made verification of complex software systems a reality.
+In this way, the solver enables a high degree of automation, allowing the developer to skip manual and tedious proof steps.
+This methodology has thus made verification of complex software systems a reality.

 However, SMT-based automation also introduces the problem of instability.
 Verified software, similar to regular software,